wilhasse/courses/README.md

 # Current

 My learning approach has shifted in 2024 from traditional courses to AI-guided education.
-I have been using o1-pro and claude as primarily learning sources.
+I have been using o1-pro and Claude as primary learning sources."

 | Course  | Start | Description |
 |---------|-------|-------------|